 Over the past few years, we’ve lost many artists I’ve liked and respected: Bowie, Prince, Lemmy, Gord Downie.
-But none of those guys felt like a real person to me — too rich, too famous, too legendary.
+But none of those guys felt like a real person to me—too rich, too famous, too legendary.
 Scott Hutchison fronted a mildly successful indie rock band with a twee name from Scotland.
 He wrote about relationships, the disappointments of ordinary life, and fretted about money.
 He was an incredibly charismatic performer, but he was no rock star.
 He died with 15,000 followers on Twitter.
 He was a real person to me, and I’m sure he was to most Frightened Rabbit fans.

-I’m far too old to say “that album saved my life” but The Midnight Organ Fight is the album I’ve played the most over the last 10 years by a country mile, even if I don’t consider it their best record.
-They became my “favourite band” at an age when I didn’t expect to have a new favourite band again (apologies to the Replacements).
+I’m far too old to say “that album saved my life,” but The Midnight Organ Fight is the album I’ve played the most over the last ten years by a country mile, even if I don’t consider it their best record.
+They became my “favorite band” at an age when I didn’t expect to have a new favorite band again (apologies to the Replacements).
 During the past couple days, as I constantly refreshed Twitter searching for “Scott Hutchison,” one sentiment kept appearing over and over from fellow fans: “His music got me through a dark period of my life, I hope he’s OK.”
 That doesn’t fully apply to me—maybe my dark period is still ongoing—but his music has intertwined with my life in a real way over the past decade: people I’ve bonded with over a chance shuffle play at a house party, songs that made it on to sappy playlists, the album I put on when I want to sit in the dark alone instead of seeking therapy, the joyous live shows I’ve attended with people I care about.

-I’m roughly the same age as Scott, so it’s a bit weird to say I really admired the guy.
+I’m roughly the same age as Scott, so it’s a bit a weird to say I really admired the guy.
 He was clever and charming and talented and schlubby.
 You wouldn’t quite get it from his albums, but he was an incredibly funny guy.
 It was hard for me not to squint and see attributes I wish I had.

 But if I’m being totally honest with myself, I was also incredibly drawn to his sadness.
 It’s fun to be a certain kind of sad, until it isn’t.

-For as long as I can remember, I’ve been guilty of romanticizing brooding, unhealthy male behaviour—the drinking, the doomed romances, the nodding acknowledgment of the problems of both—something Scott sang about constantly.
-(Tell me there’s a better song about toxic masculinity than “Acts of Man” and I’ll call you a liar.)
+For as long as I can remember, I’ve been guilty of romanticizing brooding, unhealthy male behavior—the drinking, the doomed romances, the nodding acknowledgment of the problems of both—something Scott sang about constantly.
+(Tell me there’s a better song about toxic masculinity than “Acts of Man,” and I’ll call you a liar.)
 And therefore it was easy to romanticize Scott as yet another “depressed musician” who often wrote dark, self-damning material about being a disappointment to yourself and others that was sadly, far too easy to identify with.

 I can only speak for myself, but I know I’m not the only person who appreciated someone being poetic and honest about the boring, ordinary struggle of being an adult and still trying to figure out your shit.
 And especially someone who turned those ordinary, existential feelings into something epic and eventually, life affirming.
 (I suspect the overlap between Hold Steady and Frightened Rabbit fans is significant.)